gvvaughan/specl/README.md

     Met 100.00% of 6 expectations.
     6 passed, 0 failed in 0.00250 seconds

-Failed expectations are reported inline, making a failing example easy to find within a large spec-file.
+Failed expectations are reported inline, and again in the footer with a long header from the associated nested descriptions, making a failing example easy to find within a large spec-file.

 ### 5.3.
 Custom Formatters